roman-milk/roman-milk.github.io/caught-and-exposed.md

  "How could I have been so stupid?"
 The anger helped.
 She found the internal directory and a number for the laundry.
 Eventually a bored sounding woman picked up.
 "The clothes from 455, when will they be ready?"
 There was an agonising wait until the woman returned.

  "I can't wait that long can you send them back up to the room?
 Oh!
 But I've nothing to wear!" she exclaimed.
-Report_Story #2